-Hiking Tre Cime di Lavaredo is a Dolomites classic you shouldn’t miss.
-With its quintessential jagged peaks, incredible photo opportunities and the glorious views that the region is known for, here are my top tips for hiking the Tre Cime di Lavaredo / Drei Zinnen.
+Hiking Tre Cime di Lavaredo is a Dolomites classic.
+With its iconic three peaks, incredible photo opportunities and the glorious views that the region is known for, here are my top tips for hiking the Tre Cime di Lavaredo / Drei Zinnen.

 DISTANCE | 10-12km circular route